EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/subscribeToCartAjaxRequests.md

 ```

 Two parameters will be passed to the callback function:
-1. **`requestState`** — an object with information about the request:
+1. **`requestState`** — the [Request state](/reference/requestState/) object with information about the request.
+Since the request is not performed yet, not all the Request state's properties will be available:
     ```json
     {
       "endpoint": "/cart/add.js",
-      "requestBody": {"items": [{"id": 40934235668668, "quantity": 1}], "sections": "my-cart"}, "requestType": "add"
+      "requestBody": {…},
+      "requestType": "add",
+      "info": {…}
     }
     ```
-    * `requestBody` is `undefined` for `GET` requests, JSON or [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object for `POST` requests;
-    * since the callback is called before the request is performed, you can mutate the `requestBody` object and the request will be run with the updated parameters.
+    You can mutate the `requestBody` object and the request will be run with the updated parameters.

 2. **`subscribeToResult`** — a function that adds your another callback to the list of functions that will be called after the current request is performed.
 Takes the result-callback as the only parameter:
     ```javascript
     function myRequestCallback ( requestState, subscribeToResult ) {